openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/transmissionlink.md

 ### Multiple Transmission Links between different zones

+This example shows two transmission links between the SE and MIDAT regions, and the MIDAT and NE regions.
+Each transmission link has a maximum capacity constraint applied to it.

 **JSON Format:**

 Note that the `global_data` field is used to set the fields and constraints that are common to all instances of the same asset type.